Ten - Illuminati

 The Songs

-I’ve said it numerous times before, this band create an environment around them which screams progressive metal amid all manner of fantasy and sci-fi related content.
-Instead of an all-out bludgeon with the power of Thor’s mighty hammer, we get handed a wilted rose and a box of chocolates.
+I’ve said it numerous times before, this band create an environment around them which screams progressive metal amid all manner of fantasy and sci-fi material.
+Instead of an all-out bludgeon with the power of Thor’s mighty hammer, we get handed a wilted rose and a box of tissues.

 ‘Jericho’ was released as the advance single back in September, and again we get more windswept vistas and a fanfare of horns like back in the era of Middle East history.
 This song should be steeped in dark atmosphere but the music for this is just the polar opposite.
 Happy, bouncy.. oh dear, face palm.
 The ballad ‘Rosetta Stone’ bored the pants of me, I was nearly going to apply the description to the title track ‘Illuminati’, but cutting guitars were a welcome invite.
 Gary Hughes is too nice a bloke to be singing this sort of stuff.
 Hardly convincing.